KrichenNour/fall-detection-surveillance-system/README.md

 - **Transformer Encoder**: Processes the sequence with multi-head attention.
 - **Classifier Head**: A simple MLP for binary classification.

-Key hyperparameters:
-- Image size: 224x224
-- Patch size: 64
-- Model dimension: 64
-- Number of heads: 4
-- Depth: 1
-- MLP ratio: 2

 ## Results

-The model achieves the following performance on the validation set:

-- **Accuracy**: 87.7%
-- **Precision**: 84.7% (No Fall), 84.8% (Fall)
-- **Recall**: 89.8% (No Fall), 89.5% (Fall)
-- **F1-Score**: 87.1% (No Fall), 87.1% (Fall)

 Training history and additional metrics are saved in the `training_results/` directory.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Based on transformer architectures for vision tasks.
-- Uses OpenCV for computer vision preprocessing.